 Get clawed up on Panther (from the cacti)

 The wash is a typical Sonoran desert wash, winding and generally broad.
 The Panther Wash trail starts off a desert trail but quickly deposits you in the wash.
 The wash is very easy to follow.
 It alternates between running north and west, taking you ever closer to the gully.
 There are fantastic saguaros along the way.
 If the season is right, there can be loads of flowers as well.
 There is no correct place to break out of the wash.
 I took it for 1.5 miles until I felt I was as close to the gully as the trail would take me.
-Break out the right side, and head north across desert to the mouth of the wash.
-To this point you have actually lost elevation.
+Break out the right side, and head north across the desert to the mouth of the wash.
+To this point, you have actually lost elevation.
 You will gain about 1080 feet over the next 1.25 miles...whee!
 As you head across the desert, eye your route.
 I recommend heading up the right/east side of the gully.
 As you get in the gully it narrows down a bit and becomes intermittently overgrown.
 You will get torn up a little, but not bad.
-There is always a pretty good route to follow and you will know exactly where you're going, because there is nowhere else to go.
-After about 0.85 miles of tough climbing (about 650 feet) you will top out at a saddle between Panther and Sombrero.
+There is always a pretty good route to follow, and you will know exactly where you're going because there is nowhere else to go.
+After about 0.85 miles of tough climbing (about 650 feet), you will top out at a saddle between Panther and Sombrero.

 You may see a large cairn at this saddle and an easy to follow use path (this actually leads down the north side of the mountain).
 Follow the use path left or west as it climbs up the last 0.4 miles and 400 feet to Panther Peak's summit.
 Of course, there are great views from the top, especially over the east-west ridge separating Sombrero Peak from Panther Peak.
 Head back down the way you came and be careful on the loose footing down the gully.
 This is another desert classic I hope you enjoy.